 - The subject of the email must contain the caption of the suit with the court assigned docket number-e.g., "John v.
 Doe, 20-9999". - The summons, complaint, and all exhibits or other documents must be combined into a single PDF, with the summons coming first in the PDF, unless the file size of the combined PDF exceeds 20 megabytes. - Service packages exceeding 20 megabytes must be broken into PDF files of no more than 20 megabytes and sent using separate emails with a notation in the subject that it is multi-part service-e.g., "John v.
 Doe, 20-9999 (Email 1 of 2)". - If you are serving a copy of a motion for provisional relief with your summons and complaint (i.e., a motion for a preliminary injunction or temporary restraining order), you must also email the Civil Chief indicating as much.
-To email the Civil Chief, you may visit this website and follow the corresponding link: https://www.justice.gov/usao-dc/civil-division
+The Civil Chief's email address can be found on the U.S. Attorney's Office's website.

-If your service under this procedure is received and accepted, you will receive a responsive email indicating as much.
+If your service under this procedure is received and accepted, you will receive a responsive email indicating as much, typically within 7 to 10 days after receipt.

 Serving the U.S. Attorney's Office for the District of Columbia via email under these procedures does not relieve a litigant from delivering or serving the other copies as required by Federal Rule of Civil Procedure 4(i)-e.g., to the Attorney General or relevant agencies.
-Further, the U.S. Attorney's Office does not waive other requirements for effective service under Federal Rule of Civil Procedure 4-e.g., the requirements of Rule 4(c)(2).
-Lastly, this procedure for email service applies only for service on the U.S. Attorney's Office for the District of Columbia and not for U.S. Attorney's Offices for other federal judicial districts or any other component of the Department of Justice.
+Further, the U.S. Attorney's Office does not waive other requirements for effective service under Federal Rule of Civil Procedure 4-e.g., the requirements of Rule 4(c)(2), which require a person other than a party to effect service.
+Additionally, this procedure for email service applies only for service on the U.S. Attorney's Office for the District of Columbia and not for U.S. Attorney's Offices for other federal judicial districts or any other component of the Department of Justice.